wkumari/draft-wkumari-dnsop-alt-tld/README.md

    like DNS names (a series of labels separated with dots) have become common, even in systems that are not part of the global DNS administered by IANA.
-This document reserves the label "ALT" (short for "Alternate") as a Special Use Domain ([RFC6761]).
+This document reserves the label "ALT" (short for "Alternative") as a Special Use Domain ([RFC6761]).
 This label is intended to be used as the final (rightmost) label to signify that the name is not rooted in the DNS, and that should not be resolved using the DNS protocol.